NovaStrikeexe/TESRCALC/README.md

 ```
 https://github.com/NovaStrikeexe/TESRCALC
 ```
-Once in the directory of this reposition, before launching the application, you must open the ../TESRCALC/TestNetCalc directory and execute in the terminal command: "dotnet build" in it to build the project. <br>To run the project you need to run in the terminal command "dotnet run"
+Once in the directory of this reposition, before launching the application, you must open the ../TESRCALC/TestNetCalc directory and execute in the terminal command: "dotnet build" in it to build the web service project, then open the  ../TESRCALC/TestNetCalcWebApi directory and execute in the terminal command: "dotnet build" in it to build the web api project . <br>To run the project you need to run in the terminal command "dotnet run" first to web api then to web service
 In the terminal, you should see the following lines:
 ```
 info: Microsoft.Hosting.Lifetime[0]